 What do you mean by farms or farm-related charitable organization?

 The goal of this competition is to support the vibrant and vital local agriculture in our host communities.
 Any farm in the area is eligible to benefit from the competition.
 In addition, charitable organizations and community groups are also eligible.
 If you are unsure if you group fits the bill, just contact us and we'll let you know.

 Do volunteer teams have to be members of their farm or charitable organizations?

 No, volunteers only have to compete on BEHALF of an organization.
 Teams can pick any farm or community organization they feel they would like to support.

 I'm only free for a couple of hours on the weekend of the event.
 Can I still volunteer?

 Yes, we will happily accept even small amounts of assistance, but we do need to make sure we have a solid core of volunteers.
-Therefore, each team must include at least ten members that are able to volunteer for a minimum of 4 hours each.
-Also, we will only be able to provide team t-shirts to volunteers who can offer 4 hours of time.
+Therefore, each team must include at least eight members that are able to volunteer for a minimum of four hours each.
+Also, we will only be able to provide team t-shirts to volunteers who can offer four hours of time.

 Who has provided the money for this competition and can my business contribute?

-Our volunteers are generously supported donations from participants and by sponsors including New Holland Agriculture.
+Our volunteers are generously supported donations from participants and by sponsors.
 We would gladly accept support from additional entities.
 Every penny provided for this competition will end up in the hands of the volunteers' chosen organizations.
 Please contact us for more information.